 Currently, the BMFPI is only available in two languages.
 We hope to see a bigger dissemination through different cultures in order to extent its international usability.
 Although personality traits seem to be universal, a certain degree of cultural variation does exist.
 Further adaptations of this inventory will reveal the extent to which the chosen indicators relate to the proposed set of facets in countries distinct from the USA or Germany.

+Furthermore, the demographics of the two samples differ considerably.
+Nonetheless, the promising results on the measurement invariance of the scales across the two countries reveal that the instrument measures the constructs similarly in both of them.

+Finally, several psychometric properties of this instrument have not yet been tested, such as temporal stability or congruent and discriminant validity with other Big Five instruments.
+However, a previous study has examined these with the same taxonomy, although using a different set of items (Ziegler et al., 2019).
+Future research should also examine a more extensive nomological network, especially attending to the domains Agreeableness and Openness.

 References